sevkioruc/docs/docs/example use cases/school-calender.md

 # School Calendar Management

-This example shows how to model simple school calendar with Permify's DSL, Permify Schema.
+This example shows how to model simple student calendar management system with Permify's DSL, Permify Schema.

 -------